apache/ignite/modules/ducktests/tests/ducktests_remote/docs/commands.md

 `--verbose` deliberately drops to the single line: it prints a traced command per host, and a redrawn block would fight with it.

+Counting bytes is not free — rsync grows a meter, and a watched upload streams through `ssh 'cat > path'` instead of scp — so when nothing will draw the result, nothing is asked to report and the plain transfer is used.
+That is what `--no-progress` really turns off.

 The tarball path is used instead when: